astropy/photutils/docs/user_guide/psf.rst

 We'll use the `~photutils.detection.DAOStarFinder` class for source detection.
 We'll estimate the initial fluxes of each source using a circular aperture with a radius 4 pixels.
-The central 5x5 pixel region of each star will be fit using an `~photutils.psf.CircularGaussianPRF` PSF model.
+The central 5x5 pixel region of each source will be fit using an `~photutils.psf.CircularGaussianPRF` PSF model.
 First, let's create an instance of the `~photutils.psf.PSFPhotometry` class::